hundredrabbits/thebook/north_pacific_logbook.md

 ### Miso {#miso}

 Miso is a traditional Japanese seasoning produced by fermenting soybeans with both salt and koji (fungus aspergillus oryzae) and sometimes with rice, barley and seaweed.
 Miso is salty, but it's flavor and aroma depends on the ingredients used or the fermentation process.
 There is a wide variety of Japanese miso, it is typically classified by grain type (barley, buckwheat, rice etc), color (white, brown, black & red), taste (sweet, salty, earthy, fruity etc) and background (where it's from).
 The most common miso flavor categories are: Shiromiso (white), Akamiso (red) and Awasemiso (mixed).
-Generally speaking, the darker the color, the longer it’s been fermented and the stronger it will taste Miso is a rich source of protein.
+Generally speaking, the darker the color, the longer it’s been fermented and the stronger it will taste.
+Miso is a rich source of protein.

 The type we use in recipes, is a white, rice-based miso, that is sweet and earthy.
 White miso is excellent in [soybean hummus](#soyhummus).
 We also carry a darker variety, a black miso that is very intense, but very good.
 The darker kind is used for dipping sauces and soups.